admiralnelson/modded_modded_1257ad/script/readme.md

 conditional_function : a cf script that doesn't return values, it is used as conditional checks (can fail)
 procedure: a script that returns no values

-NOTE: there are cf scripts in function, because they do return value, but also act as conditional function. ~~blame memeworld for that~~
+NOTE: there are cf scripts in functions, because they do return value, but also act as conditional function. ~~blame memeworld for that~~

 "but why?" you ask
 to reduce unreadable abomination mess in module_script to more structured readable form.